Ilkley Camera Club’s new season began on Friday 27th August.

 There is also a Flickr Group where members can show their images to others so that constructive comment and advice can be given.
 And we are twinned with Hobart Photographic Society in Tasmania which allows us to share images and ideas for mutual benefit.

 We hold an Exhibition of members’ work about every two years.
-The next will be in Spring 2021.
-It could be your chance to have some of your photos on public display.

 How much you take part is entirely up to you – come along to a Meeting or get in touch.